Chocolate Chip Pecan Blondie Recipe

 Chocolate chip pecan blondies on a plate.

 Part cookie, part brownie—who doesn’t love blondies?
 The best part is that they’re ridiculously easy to make.
-They have less ingredients than chocolate chip cookies (plus you don’t have to roll the dough into balls) and they’re easier than my go-to brownie recipe because there’s no chocolate to melt.
+They have fewer ingredients than chocolate chip cookies (plus you don’t have to roll the dough into balls).
+Also, they’re easier to prepare than brookies or my go-to brownie recipe because there’s no chocolate to melt.
 This version made with chocolate chips and pecans is my all-time favorite.

 What You’ll Need To Make Chocolate Chip Pecan Blondies